Actipro/WPF-Controls/Documentation/topics/microcharts/data-sources/data-aggregation.md

 There are various aggregation functions that can be performed on the items in a group.
 The supported aggregation kinds are specified using the [PrimaryAggregationKind](xref:@ActiproUIRoot.Controls.MicroCharts.Primitives.MicroXYSeriesBase.PrimaryAggregationKind) and [SecondaryAggregationKind](xref:@ActiproUIRoot.Controls.MicroCharts.Primitives.MicroXYSeriesBase.SecondaryAggregationKind).

 The `PrimaryAggregationKind` is typically used for the Y values, but for vertically-oriented series this will be used by the X values.
-Similarly the `SecondaryAggregationKind` is used for X values, but will be used by Y values for vertically-oriented series.
+Similarly, the `SecondaryAggregationKind` is used for X values, but will be used by Y values for vertically-oriented series.

 The following table lists the supported aggregation kinds: